10 Reasons to Use Kratom As a Pre-Workout Supplement

 Those same reasons that make kratom great for mood and pain also make it addictive, physically and mentally.

 This addiction is not usually anywhere near as rough as opioid addiction, but kratom isn’t your typical opioid.
-Constant use and high doses can cause dependence; if you take breaks, you’ll likely be fine.
+Constant use and high doses can cause dependence; you’ll likely be fine if you take breaks.

 Of course, kratom has side effects, considering all of the systems it works on.
 Still, kratom’s side effects are more common in higher doses, aren’t severe, and don’t last long.